DEFRA/adp-helm-library/README.md

 A K8s `Secret` object to host sensitive data such as a password or token.

-A basic usage of this object template would involve the creation of `templates/secret.yaml` in the parent Helm chart (e.g. `ffc-microservice`), which should include the `data` map containing the sensitive data :
+A basic usage of this object template would involve the creation of `templates/secret.yaml` in the parent Helm chart (e.g. `adp-microservice`), which should include the `data` map containing the sensitive data :

 ```
 {{- include "adp-helm-library.secret" (list . "adp-microservice.secret") -}}